sensu/sensu-docs/content/sensu-go/5.0/reference/mutators.md

 ### Built-in mutator: only check output

-There are check results where only the check output is required before for handling.
-For example, when sending metrics to Graphite using a TCP handler in check output that follows the graphite message format.
-Graphite will reject the metrics as they will include the entire event payload without the mutator.
+To process an event, some handlers require only the check output, not the entire event definition.
+For example, when sending metrics to Graphite using a TCP handler, Graphite expects data that follows the Graphite plaintext protocol.
+By using the built-in `only_check_output` mutator, Sensu reduces the event to only the check output, so it can be accepted by Graphite.

 To use the only check output mutator, include the `only_check_output` mutator in the handler configuration `mutator` string: